ayakashi-io/ayakashi-io.github.io/docs/going_deeper/automatic_retries.md

 ## Retrying a whole pipeline step

-A whole pipeline step (scrapper or script) can also be retried by specifying a `retries` key in `ayakashi.config.js` for that step:
+A whole pipeline step (scraper or script) can also be retried by specifying a `retries` key in `ayakashi.config.js` for that step:

 ```js